zw3rk/mobile-core-log/LOG.md

 4:15 After adding libiconv to the android project the build now succeeds, but the app won’t lauch, and crashes right away.
 Cool.

-4:15 Android Studio has a debugger, so let’s try that, and see what comes up…
+4:15 Android Studio has a debugger, so let’s try that, and see what comes up...

 4:23 PM well, it just keeps crashing wihtout providing any form of output.
 This is exiting.

-4:33 PM So debugger won’t come up, app won’t start, I guess we are looking for breadcrumbs in that brutal logcat event log… and we find?
+4:33 PM So debugger won’t come up, app won’t start, I guess we are looking for breadcrumbs in that brutal logcat event log... and we find?
 ```
     --------- beginning of crash
 2021-12-25 16:30:58.217 25280-25280/com.zw3rk.mobile_core_android E/AndroidRuntime: FATAL EXCEPTION: main